KitsoriK/Server-Runner-KitsoriK_KOT/README.md

     if you want the bot to tell everyone if someone had stopped the server set channel_stop_id to chanel id where you want him to say it. if you dont want the bot to tell everyone if someone had stopped the server set channel_stop_id to "".

+    if you want your bot to say hi when he is started just set channel_start tj channel id and start_message to message you want him say

     russian - true - Bot messages will be in Russian. false - Bot messages will be in English.

 4. Start the Bot